eman3asem/ROVI_project/README.md

-# TA-ROVI-ROB: Robotics Vision and Planning in MuJoCo
+# Vision Guided Pick and Place with MuJoCo

 A minimal MuJoCo-based simulation environment for the ROVI (Robotics Vision) course.
 This project provides a framework for students to implement computer vision methods and path planning algorithms taught in the lectures, using a simulated UR5e robot with a Hand-E gripper.